AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 >[!NOTE]
 >
->Root permissions are inherited in all of the topics and subscriptions created inside a [!DNL PubSub] project.
+>Principal (roles) assigned to a pubsub project  are inherited in all of the topics and subscriptions created inside a [!DNL PubSub] project.
 If you want to add a principal (role) to have access to a specific topic, then that principal (role) must also be added to the topic's corresponding subscription as well.
 For more information, read the [[!DNL PubSub] documentation on access control](https://cloud.google.com/pubsub/docs/access-control).

 When finished, select **[!UICONTROL Connect to source]** and then allow some time for the new connection to establish.